 Are great products due to great developers or great testers?

 As the world becomes increasingly software-defined and all products become software products, the focus shifts to not only developing newer, better products but to develop them faster.
 Along with faster development, there has been a shift in the way quality is perceived today.
 Can we even imagine using a product that is slow or prone to bugs today?
-In a software-defined world, quality includes reliability and an assurance of uncompromising security.
-Software development too has undergone a quantum leap over the last few years.
-Developers are now the superheroes of this software dominated world developing products using new technologies to make our lives simpler and agiler.
+In a software-defined world, quality includes reliability and assurance of uncompromising security.
+Software development has undergone a quantum leap over the last few years.
+Developers are now the superheroes of this software-dominated world developing products using new technologies to make our lives simpler and agiler.
 Developers don’t just create code but are deeply invested in creating products that generate value in our lives.
 Given this tectonic shift in the manner in which products are developed one big question that may crop up is, “Are great software products created due to great developers or great testers?”

 First, a caveat.
 Clearly, product development calls for a bunch of collaborative efforts.
 Just as vital as development and testing are defining the user’s needs and adoption behavior, designing a great user experience, and obviously impactful marketing and sales.
 For the purposes of this blog though we will focus on the nuts and bolts of building the product.

 To begin that conversation, we have to take a look at the change that has come about in the software development landscape.
 The need for great software products to be delivered in the shortest timeframe possible has led to the adoption of development methodologies such as Agile and DevOps.
 These methodologies are all about faster processes, the use of the latest and the most relevant technology options, and a clear alignment with business demands.
 As software eats the world, businesses have to release software products faster to meet the ever-changing and increasing consumer demands.
 The success of an organization has become directly proportional to its capability to release, update, and improve its software.
 Development teams have thus had to become focused on perfecting releases.
 Key is making incremental changes to the software as the need arises.